DonnavanStaddon/Project2/README.md

 ## Project Goals
 ### The primary goal of Vadcode Website Development is to advertise a full stack website company
 ## Target
-### The target for this project is for adults and also teens looking to gfet a website
+### The target for this project is for adults and also teens looking to get a website

 ## User Experience
 * Customers can easliy navigate the website